thatchemistryguy/PyParse_designer/README.md

 2. This platemap is then combined with the reaction UPLC-MS data in PyParse, which looks to assign peaks to analytes.
 3. PyParse generates an [analytical table](#the-final-outputted-analytical-table), which includes information about both the inputs (catalyst amount, ID, temperature, etc) and the outputs (product percentage area, retention time observed, m/z values, etc)
-4. The user uploads this [analytical table](#the-final-outputted-analytical-table) to a global data lake for long-term storage, for future interrogation and to facilitate the creation of machine-learning models.
+4. The user uploads this [analytical table](#the-final-outputted-analytical-table) to a global data lake for long-term storage, for future interrogation, and to facilitate the creation of machine-learning models.

 Example Usage